FRC-7429-Convergence/Convergence-Web-Scouting/readme.md

 ### Comming Soon!
 - Match Scouting System
 - Pit Scouting System
-- Blogging System
 - Detailed Scouting Results Page
-- More Details About Our Team

 ## Want to Help?
 Contact Ethen Brandenburg at: ebot14rocks@gmail.com or use the Pull Requests